AI Hiring Thaw Helps Relieve Tech Talent Glut in China

 - Tencent Holdings Ltd.

 - Tencent Holdings Ltd. announced its "largest ever employment plan" in April, aiming to add 28,000 internship positions over three years.
-For 2025, it plans 10,000 campus-recruited interns, with 60% in technology roles.
-It also launched the "Qingyun Plan" to attract global tech talent for its AI large-model division.
+For 2025, it plans to recruit 10,000 campus interns, with 60% being tech talent.
+The company also launched the "Qingyun Plan" to attract top global technology students for its large-model division, a key investment area.

 - Baidu Inc.

-- Baidu Inc. is a major Chinese tech company that announced plans to open 21,000 internship positions over the next three years.
-In March 2025, Baidu had already opened over 3,000 summer internship roles, with 87% related to AI.
-Despite this, Baidu's workforce, like other Chinese tech giants, has seen a significant decline, with its headcount falling for three consecutive years.
+- Baidu Inc. has announced plans to open 21,000 internship positions over the next three years.
+In March, they offered over 3,000 summer internship roles, with 87% related to AI, including large models, machine learning, and autonomous driving.
+Despite a significant reduction in its workforce, with headcount falling for three consecutive years to 35,900 by the end of 2024 (down 21.1% from its 2021 peak), Baidu is actively recruiting in AI.

 - JD.com Inc.